teuk/mediabot_v3/plugins/scripts/COOKBOOK.md

 - Full sources: `examples/` — fifteen shipped scripts, all covered by the test suite (statically, by real execution, and end to end through the apply pipeline).

+## 10. Plugin v2: declare your commands in a sidecar manifest (mb586-mb592)

+Everything above still applies — the envelope, the actions, the survival rules.
+What changes with plugin v2 is HOW your script gets wired to a
+command: no configuration route needed.
+Put a JSON manifest next to the script and let the PluginManager mount it:

+    plugins/scripts/examples-v2/coin.py
+    plugins/scripts/examples-v2/coin.py.manifest.json

+    {
+      "api": 2,
+      "name": "coin",
+      "version": "1.0",
+      "description": "Coin flips with an anti-abuse cap.", "commands": {
+        "coin": { "help": "coin [n] - flip 1..10 coins.", "level": 0 }
+      }
+    }

+Then, from the partyline (Owner):

+    .plugins loadscript examples-v2/coin.py
+    Loaded script plugin 'coin' (examples-v2/coin.py, commands: coin)

+The contract, in six rules:

+1. **The sidecar is mandatory and validated.** Missing, malformed, oversized (8 KB cap) or colliding manifests are refused with the precise reason — nothing is half-mounted. `name` must match the script basename (or the registration name you pass to loadscript).
+2. **`level` is 0 or a USER_LEVEL description.** `0` = public.
+A string such
+   as `"Master"` makes the auth bridge check the caller's level BEFORE your script is even executed (see `fortunes` in examples-v2/fortune.pl).
+The semantics are the bot's own: smaller is stronger, an Owner passes a Master command.
+3. **Reply, notice and log actions apply.** Mounted script commands run with `apply + allow_irc`: normal IRC replies/notices and bounded log actions work.
+Topic, kick, ban and unban stay refused without their dedicated gates; timer actions have no scheduler in this lifecycle.
+4. **Failures stay sober.** A crashing script, an invalid envelope or a failed action never spams the channel: one short notice, the details go to the bot log.
+5. **The lifecycle is the plugin lifecycle.** `.plugins loaded` shows your commands, `enable`/`disable` silences them without unloading, `reload <name>` re-reads the sidecar (a broken edit leaves the previous instance active), `unload <name>` unmounts everything.

+6. **Declared events are real subscriptions (mb593).** For a sidecar script, each name in `"events"` must belong to the routable whitelist — `public_command_observed`, `channel_join_observed`, `channel_part_observed`, `channel_topic_observed`, `channel_kick_observed` — and the PluginManager subscribes for you: your script is executed with that event name and a bounded observed context (channel, nick, message, topic, kicked, is_self... depending on the event; `public_command_observed` also carries command and scalar args).
+   Same action gates as commands; failures go to the log only — an event has no caller to notify. `disable` silences the subscription, `unload` removes it.
+In-process Perl plugins are unchanged: they subscribe themselves in register() and their list stays informational.

+       { "api": 2, "name": "greeter", "version": "1.0",
+         "events": ["channel_join_observed"] }

+Working three-language examples live in `plugins/scripts/examples-v2/`:
+`fortune.pl` (Perl, includes a Master-gated command), `coin.py` (Python, anti-abuse cap), `lart.tcl` (Tcl, dependency-free — in loving memory of every Eggdrop that ever ran one), and `greeter.tcl` (Tcl, the event
+showcase: no command at all, one declared `channel_join_observed`, an is_self guard, and a warm welcome for everyone else).